We're helping the forests and rebuilding it!

 Along with our partners Vaude and the German Alpine Club, we want to help prepare our forests for climate change.
 Therefore, we will plant one tree for every 25th visitor of the BANFF Tour.

-This incredible impact continues to grow as we've already planted more than 4,400 trees together.
-Let's maintain this momentum—let's plant even more trees in the next three weeks!
+This incredible impact continues to grow as we've already planted more than 4,913 trees together.
+Let's maintain this momentum—let's plant even more trees in the next weeks and years!

 Where our trees grow